quarbby/Today-I-learnt/README.md

 # Today I Learnt

+### 8 Mar 2023
+If having trouble doing `\autoref` in Overleaf, remember to add in preamble `\includepackage{hyperref}`

 ### 16 Feb 2023
-Create a Pull request using Github Desktop
+How to Create a Pull request using Github Desktop

-Branch > New Branch > Create Branch > Bring my changes to <BRANCH NAME>
+1. Branch > New Branch > Create Branch > Bring my changes to <BRANCH NAME>

-Commit to <BRANCH NAME>
+2. Commit to <BRANCH NAME>

-Publish Branch
+3. Publish Branch

-Create Pull Request
+4. Create Pull Request

-Edit Pull Request on the Github webpage
+5. Edit Pull Request on the Github webpage

 ### 10 Jan 2023
 Update a forked repo with the main one